 Q. Can runners wear headphones?

 Runners are strongly advised not to wear headphones while racing.
 With unpredictable trail conditions and the importance of remaining alert for other runners and trail traffic, it is important for runners to hear all activity around them.
 If headphones are worn, one bud should be left out and volume must be low enough to hear approaching runners.

 Q. Will every runner receive a medal?

-Q. If the race is cancelled due to weather or an Act of God, how will I be notified?
+Q. If the race is cancelled for any reason, including those related to COVID-19, how will I be notified?
 Will I receive a refund?

 Q. Where will the aid stations be located?
 Will there be anything on the course besides water?

 There will be a total of 3 aid stations along the the 21K route and one aid station on the 10K route at the turnaround.
 There will be water, snacks and emergency first aid supplies at all stations, energy gels and/or electrolytes will be provided at the 2nd/3rd aid stations on the 21km route.
 All aid stations will be manned by volunteers.

 Q. Where are the bathrooms located?
 Are there any on the course?